The Brand Continuum

 • a neutral way to describe behavioural strain without blame

-This reduces friction, reduces noise, and reduces misdiagnosis.
+This reduces friction, noise, and misdiagnosis.

 A way to lead without guessing